USAJOBS/help-center/how-to/search/filters/hiring-path.md

 ### Federal employees

-If you select this option, you’ll see jobs open to the general public AND jobs that are only open to the eligible groups listed below.
-You may see jobs that you can’t apply for based on eligibility.
-For example, some agencies may post a job that is only open to current agency employees.
+Select this option to see jobs open to current or former federal employees.
+You may also see jobs open to current agency employees – an agency may post a job that is only open to current agency employees.
+You must read the **Who May Apply** section to find out if you’re eligible to apply.

-Select this option if you are:
+Select this option if you're:

 #### A current or former federal civilian employee